Interpreting interest rate fluctuations

 If you have a variable rate mortgage, it’s based on the prime rate.
 As the prime rate moves up or down, so does the interest rate on the loan.

-The discount or premium you pay on your variable rate mortgage compared to the prime rate depends on many factors.
+The premium you pay on your variable rate mortgage compared to the prime rate depends on many factors.
 Businesses and individuals with a better track record and more loan security will get a better rate.
 The lending marketplace is also affected by credit demand and uncertainty in the future of property values.

 And while movement in the prime rate usually mirrors movement in the Bank of Canada’s policy rate, there have been economic conditions where changes in the policy rate have not been fully reflected in the prime rate.